stephcrete/REST-API-Design-Guide-Wiki/Error-handling-Error-details.md

     * add it to all relevant log/audit statements
     * provide it in the instance field described here
 * (optional) timestamp: provides a timestamp for the error message
+* (optional) metadata: provides additional error metadata.
+Metadata MUST be an object but MAY contain anything you want

 You SHOULD see the above properties as more generic error information (e.g., validation error, business exception, etc).
 Error objects are those responsible for passing specific error information.